jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

 Design Patterns.

-First off, I have been writing Haskell for a long time, so mostly things feel naturally and I do not really think about code in terms of Design Patterns.
+First off, I have been writing Haskell for a long time, so mostly things feel natural and I do not really think about code in terms of Design Patterns.

 Additionaly, I think there is a very, very thin line between what we call "Design Patterns" and what we call "Common Sense".
 Too much on one side of the line, and you sound like a complete idiot.
-Too much on the other side of the line, and you sound look like a pretentious fool who needs five UML diagrams in order to write a 100-line program.
+Too much on the other side of the line, and you sound like a pretentious fool who needs five UML diagrams in order to write a 100-line program.

 However, in the last year, I have both been teaching more Haskell, and I have